rdtclark/daily-pager/README.md

 ### The Template Design Pattern

-The app uses the this design pattern to create a base PDF with the correct fonts, font_sizes and page size `TemplatePdf.rb`.
+The app uses the template design pattern to create a base PDF with custom fonts, font_sizes and page size properties with the `TemplatePdfx` class.

-Then when generating an actual Journal PDF, this inherits the template and creates the actual page content.
+Then when generating an actual Journal PDF, this inherits the template and creates the actual page content with the `JournalTemplatePdf` class.

-This logic would extend nicely to make additional journal content in a modular way such as habit trackers or other optional extras.
+This logic would extend nicely to make additional journal content in a modular way such as habit trackers or other optional user selected extras.

-[Go here](pdfs/) to see how the PDFs are created using this.
+[Go here](pdfs/) to see how the PDFs are created using this pattern.

 ### Journal Content

-The structure of the app is made from a series of many-to-many relationships to the main "Journal" class.
+The structure of the app is built up from a series of many-to-many relationships to the main "Journal" class.

 As you can see in the database diagram.
 Each Journal has for example many "quotes" through the "journal_quotes" table.
+This is then repeated for each different type of content, like "prompts".

 The "quotes" table contains 5,000 quotes tagged with various intentions such as "gratitude".
 When the user selects gratitude as an intention, the correct number of tagged quotes are selected at random and associated with that users journal.